RealConrad/42cpp/README.md

 ```

 ## Inheritance (Module03)
 Inheritance is a core concept in object-oriented programming that allows a class to inherit class properties (methods/attributes) from another class.
-The class whose properties are inherited is usually called the `Base class` and the class that inherits those properties is ususally called the `derived class`. \
+The class whose properties are inherited is usually called the `Base class` and the class that inherits those properties is ususally called the `derived class`

 Some key aspects/benefits of inheritance:
 - **Reuseability:**: Derived classes reuse the code from their base classes without having to rewrite it.
 This is easier to maintain/less duplication.